Anir-Ln/learning-with-books/README.md

 + can check any word as known (select level of knowledge of that word)
 + can toggle a button to see all the already seen words (in different color) or see everything as it is

+@BrainStorming
++ render the pdf book using pdf.js
++ hightligh words in the front end